JanosKrizsan/Amadeus/README.md

 - Notification of system language and location language 🟢
 - Password choices, encrypted saving
 - PS scripts are protected

+### C# Core
+- Transfers and uses data
+- Runs PS scripts
+- Error Handling and all that good stuff

+### WinForms
+- Understanding is 80% of the battle here

 ## Usage